10 Ways to Avoid Checking Account Fees for Good

 5. Open an online account to avoid ATM fees

-You can make those fees go away, however, if you open a no-ATM-fee checking account at an online bank like Ally Bank or Schwab Bank.
-Both offer free checking accounts that offer unlimited ATM fee reimbursements.
+You can make those fees go away, however, if you open a no-ATM-fee checking account at an online banks.

 You have other means to avoid ATM fees, as well.
-You can use MyBankTracker’s mobile app to help you locate a nearby in-network ATM.
 Then, there’s always the option of asking for cash back after swiping your debit card at a retail store.
 But, keep in mind retail stores have a limit on how much you are allowed to withdraw.
 Also, if you find yourself constantly running to an ATM for a variety of transactions, you should consider switching to a bank that offers a larger, more convenient ATM network.

 6. Use your debit card frequently